-A Workflow is software that automates a process to some extent.
+A Workflow is a module that automates a process to some extent.
 The processes can be anything that requires a series of steps to be automatically executed through the application.

 The initial steps need human intervention, such as approval (Trigger), but the following functions (Conditions and Actions) that need to be automated should be handled by the Workflow process.

 Below is an image of a complicated Workflow setup.
 Let us see what this Workflow does.

-In the above workflow, we target actions on contacts that are part of the contact list(s) added to a Call Center campaign - CC Test.
+In the above workflow, we target actions on contacts that are part of the contact list(s) added to a Call Center campaign - Notes Testing 2.
 Hence, these contacts are the Trigger for our Workflow.

 Note: Multiple conditions can be branched one after the other to the action.